Bhakti2304/my-ultimate-linux-guide/02-folder-structure/new file.md

 ls -ltr
-List all the  files and folders in the perticular directory
+List all the  files and folders in the particular directory

+mkdir
+Create a new directory or folder